History of South Africa: Cape Colony

-Between 1847 and 1854, Harry Smith, governor and high commissioner of the Cape Colony, annexed territories far to the north of original British and Dutch settlement.
+Between 1847 and 1854, Harry Smith, governor and high commissioner of the Cape Colony, annexed territories far to the north of the original British and Dutch settlement.

 Smith's expansion of the Cape Colony resulted in conflict with disaffected Boers in the Orange River Sovereignty who in 1848 mounted an abortive rebellion at Boomplaats, where the Boers were defeated by a detachment of the Cape Mounted Rifles.
 Annexation also precipitated a war between British colonial forces and the indigenous Xhosa nation in 1850, in the eastern coastal region.

 Starting from the mid-1800s, the Cape of Good Hope, which was then the largest state in southern Africa, began moving towards greater independence from Britain.

-In 1854, it was granted its first locally elected legislature, the Cape Parliament.
+In 1854, the Cape of Good Hope elected its first parliament on the basis of the multi-racial Cape Qualified Franchise unlike the Boer republics, whereby suffrage qualifications applied universally, regardless of race.
+The Cape Colony was unusual in southern Africa for this manner of carrying out an election and because its laws prohibited any other discrimination on the basis of race.

 In 1872, after a long political struggle, it attained responsible government with a locally accountable executive and Prime Minister.
 The Cape nonetheless remained nominally part of the British Empire, even though it was self-governing in practice.

-The Cape Colony was unusual in southern Africa in that its laws prohibited any discrimination on the basis of race and, unlike the Boer republics, elections were held according to the non-racial Cape Qualified Franchise system, whereby suffrage qualifications applied universally, regardless of race.
+The Orange Order established in South Africa in the 19th century, with the first lodge being established in the Cape Colony.
+Its growth was tied to British immigration and the presence of British soldiers.
+The organization served as a fraternal and social group for British settlers and military personnel, often with a focus on mutual support and maintaining ties to their home culture.
+The lodges were most prominent in cities like Cape Town and Port Elizabeth.

 Initially, a period of strong economic growth and social development ensued.
 However, an ill-informed British attempt to force the states of southern Africa into a British federation led to inter-ethnic tensions and the First Boer War.
 Meanwhile, the discovery of diamonds around Kimberley and gold in the Transvaal led to a later return to instability, particularly because they fueled the rise to power of the ambitious colonialist Cecil Rhodes.
 As Cape Prime Minister, Rhodes curtailed the multi-racial franchise, and his expansionist policies set the stage for the Second Boer War.